De Sitter quantum gravity and the emergence of local algebras: Discussion

 Our work also reported some technical progress regarding the de Sitter group-averaging inner product that underlies our analysis.
-Appendix \ref{app:IP} proposed a potential alternate formulation of this inner product that, based on the uniqueness theorem of \cite{Giulini_1999} and the freedom to tune a parameter $(\alpha)$ to make the result finite and non-zero, we expect (for some value of $\alpha$) to be equivalent to group averaging.
-However, the alternate inner product is manifestly positive semi-definite.
+Appendix \ref{app:IP} proposed a potential alternate formulation of this inner product that, if it is finite and non-zero, must be equivalent to group averaging by the uniqueness theorem of \cite{Giulini_1999} and the freedom to tune a parameter $(\alpha)$ to make the result finite and non-zero.
+However, the alternate inner product is manifestly non-negative.
 We also argued that any inner product for perturbative gravity on dS must map one-particle states of our $\mathcal H_{QFT}$ to null states.
 The argument was a direct quantum analogue of the fact that classical one-particle states cannot satisfy the linearization stability constraints.
 Finally, we argued that the divergence of group averaging for Fock-basis 2-particle states of massive scalar fields is related to the fact that all classical 2-particle solutions preserve a notion of static-patch time-translation symmetry and thus, like the de Sitter-invariant vacuum $\big|0\bigr]$, leave a non-compact gauge group unbroken.
 The fact that the unbroken gauge group is now only $\mathbb{R}$ is then naturally associated with the fact that group-averaging diverges only linearly for such 2-particle states, while it diverges exponentially for $\big|0\bigr]$.
 While it would be useful to sharpen this last argument, and also to rigorously prove equivalence of group-averaging with our alternate inner product, for heavy fields in dS (e.g., for scalars with $M>d/2\ell$), this gives a rather complete understanding of the group averaging inner product.

 This technical progress again has implications for the construction of local algebras and the connection between our work and that of \cite{Chandrasekaran:2022cip,Jensen:2023yxy,Chen:2024rpx,Kudler-Flam:2024psh}.
 In particular, the two-particle states with linearly-divergent group-averaging norm naturally play the role of a clock-less version the observer assumed in \cite{Chandrasekaran:2022cip,Jensen:2023yxy,Chen:2024rpx,Kudler-Flam:2024psh}.
 Indeed, without a clock, group-averaging would again diverge linearly in the context studied in those works.
 Adding an appropriate clock degree of freedom, whether realized as the relative motion of a 3rd particle or as the addition of infinitely many internal states that mix under time evolution, will thus cause group averaging to converge.
 The resulting states can then be used as a reference $\big|\psi_0\bigr]$ in precisely the manner described here.